 After the Interview

-- If you interviewed with one or two people, and you have their contact information, send them thank yous individually.
+If you interviewed with one or two people, and you have their contact information, send each of them a thank you email.